-In certain ethnicities in Nepal, the concept of family is extremely fluid.
-Couples drift together and apart with seeming ease.
+In some ethnic groups in Nepal, couples drift together and apart with seeming ease.
 However, when parents enter into a new relationship, children from previous marriages are often left behind, left to fend for themselves.
+The Ulleri Children’s Home aims to be a safe and caring place for these abandoned children.

-Home for Abandoned Children (Ulleri) – The project in a nutshell:
+Home for Abandoned Children (Ulleri) – The Short:

 - A home and schooling for Abandoned Children and/or Children at Risk.